gf712/AbStatisticalPotentials/README.md

 two StatisticalPotential objects using DSSPHeuristic for the same position and PDB dataset.

 ## TODO:
-	- Add support for sparse data correction
 	- Add support for calculating various statistical potential values using the job_submitter.py
 	- Add parallel processing option
-	- Add optimisation where a user can manually share StatisticalPotential heuristics for efficient caching

 ## Usage: